lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This InfoTypeAndValue can be carried in a genm/genp message body as specified in {{sect-5.3.19.18}} or in the generalInfo field of PKIHeader in messages of other types, see {{sect-5.1.1.5}}.

-This generic message flow assumes that Bob possesses the public KEM key of Alice.
+In the following, a generic message flow for MAC-based protection using KEM is specified in more detail.
+It is assumed that Bob possesses the public KEM key of Alice.
 Alice can be the initiator of a PKI management operation or the responder.
 For more detailed figures see {{sect-e}}.

 Generic Message Flow: